geshan/geshan.github.com/posts/2022-08-18-nodejs-alternatives.md

 CMD ["bun", "run", "/app/http.js"]
 ```

 And then deployed to Google Cloud Run as a [serverless container](/blog/2019/11/why-use-google-cloud-run-5-compelling-reasons/).
 It was also difficult to build the Dockerfile when a `bun install` was run.
 It would hit the `qemu: uncaught target signal 4 (Illegal instruction) - core dumped` which I did not dig much to solve.
 You can view the code in this [GitHub](https://github.com/geshan/bun-try) repository.
+Bun has a new version on [Dockerhub](https://hub.docker.com/layers/bun/jarredsumner/bun/0.1.10/images/sha256-6086d9abf20da82398f7e20a2f7948e5f5c42096658314612f2afe47a72be74d?context=explore).

 Now as a Node.js alternative, Bun is also not ready to be used in production.
 It is great that bun has all the batteries included like a transpiler, package manager, bundler, and task runner but it is too early to bet.